 After installation and initial configuration of the Management Card or network-enabled device, immediately change the user names and passwords from their defaults to unique user names and passwords to establish basic security.
-In firmware version 6.8.0 and higher, you are required to change the default password at first log in as a security measure.
+You are required to change the default Super User password at first log in as a security measure.

 Note: You cannot change the user name of the Super User.
-The Super User password should be changed immediately.
 It is recommended that the Super User account is disabled, once any additional Administrator accounts are created.